Baggage Shipping to South Korea

 More information is available under section 11 of our terms of service.

-In addition to the above when sending to Korea, Republic of we prohibit the sending of:
+In addition to the above when sending to South Korea we prohibit the sending of:

 - Soil samples